Ski and Ride Committee | Trips & Workshops | Resources | Leader Info | Get Involved

-The Ski Committee fully supports its leaders and hopes this page provides a useful resource of information for trip leaders and leaders in training (LiT).
-The Ski Committee wants to help you with problems or questions about your trip.
+The Ski and Ride Committee fully supports its leaders and hopes this page provides a useful resource of information for trip leaders and leaders in training (LiT).
+The Ski and Ride Committee wants to help you with problems or questions about your trip.

 How do I become a Ski Leader or Leader in Training (LiT)?

 We welcome leaders and leaders in training with new ideas and energy.
-Requirements for leaders in the Ski Committee are two LiT’s with an approved Ski Leader (strong preference for these two LiT’s to be with two different leaders), or one LiT and one instructional at a Ski Committee Workshop.
-Anyone may become a Ski LiT by asking the Ski Committee Chair; however, we recommend first taking the AMC Boston Chapter Leadership Training Workshop, usually offered through the Boston Chapter Hiking/Backpacking Committee.
-This workshop emphasizes group safety and dynamics, and decision-making skills.
-LiT’s applying for leadership status do so by submitting a “resume” to the Ski Committee Chair.
+Requirements for leaders in the Ski and Ride Committee are two LiT’s with an approved Ski Leader (strong preference for these two LiT’s to be with two different leaders).
+Anyone may become a LiT by asking the Ski and Ride Committee Chair; however, we recommend first taking the AMC Boston Chapter Leadership Training.
+This training emphasizes group safety and dynamics, and decision-making skills.
+LiT’s applying for leadership status do so by submitting a “resume” to the Ski and Ride Committee Chair.
 Your resume should include the following:

-• List the trips you’ve LiT’d with the Ski Committee or workshops you taught.
+- List the trips you’ve LiT’d with the Ski and Ride Committee or workshops you taught.
 Be sure to include dates, location, and leader’s name.

-• Description of the what types of trips you are interested in leading with the Ski Committee.
+- Description of the what types of trips you are interested in leading with the Ski and Ride Committee.

 Backcountry trips are defined as trips where, in case of emergency, you are over one hour’s travel from outside help.
-If you plan to become a backcountry ski leader, you must take a certified Wilderness First Aid course, such as SOLO Wilderness First Aid before leading your first backcountry ski trip listed with our committee.
-The Hiking/Backpacking Committee of the Boston Chapter regularly sponsors WFA courses in the Boston area.
-The Ski Committee can assist in the paying for part of the cost of this course.
-Trip leader requirements as of April 2020 are in the attached pdf.
+If you plan to become a backcountry ski leader, you must take a certified Wilderness First Aid course, such as SOLO Wilderness First Aid before leading your first backcountry trip listed with our committee.
+The Boston Chapter regularly sponsors WFA courses in the Boston area.
+The Ski and Ride Committee can assist in the paying for part of the cost of this course.
+Trip leader requirements are available within the document below.

 Post A Trip

-As an approved Ski Leader post your trip to the AMC ACTdb.
-Please remember that all AMC trips must be posted to the ACTdb for it to be an official AMC trip and for the AMC’s insurance policy to cover it.
+As an approved Ski Leader post your trip to the AMC Outdoors Connector.
+Please remember that all AMC trips must be posted to the Outdoors Connector for it to be an official AMC trip and for the AMC’s insurance policy to cover it.
 Post early, post often.

 File a trip report even if the trip is cancelled.
 This report should describe number of participants, any accidents or problems, recommends new leaders, and other useful comments.